 The “3-piece” design refers to the two removable Freedom Panels over the front seats and the fixed rear section.
 You can remove the two front panels independently for a semi-open-air feel without removing the entire top — a practical middle ground between fully closed and fully open.
 Every hard top comes standard with a Freedom Panel Storage Bag, rear window defroster, and rear window wiper and washer.

-Body Color 3-Piece Hard Top (HT3): Available on Sahara, Rubicon, and Rubicon X at $2,195 MSRP.
-Painted to match your Wrangler's exterior color for a more cohesive, polished look.
-Standard on the 392.
-For buyers who want the Wrangler to look finished and intentional from every angle, the body color top makes a noticeable visual difference.
+Body-Color 3-Piece Hard Top: Available on Sahara, Rubicon, and Rubicon X. Painted to match your Wrangler’s exterior color for a more cohesive, polished look.
+Standard on the Rubicon X and Moab 392.
+For buyers who want the Wrangler to look finished and intentional from every angle, the body-color top makes a noticeable visual difference.

 The hard top is right for you if: you drive the Wrangler year-round in Minnesota, highway noise matters to you, you want better insulation in winter, or you want the security of a locked hard enclosure.

-The Sky One-Touch Power Top is the most convenient open-air option in the Wrangler lineup — and for buyers who want to go open-air regularly without the effort of manually folding or removing a top, it is genuinely compelling.
+The Sky One-Touch® Power Top is the most convenient open-air option in the Wrangler lineup — and for buyers who want to go open-air regularly without the effort of manually folding or removing a top, it is genuinely compelling.
 With the push of a button, the power-operated soft top retracts to open the cabin.
-It is available on Sport, Sport S, Willys, Willys '41, Sahara, Rubicon, and 392 at $2,995 MSRP.
+It is available across most of the trim lineup as an upgrade.

-The Sky One-Touch White Power Top (STK) is a white-fabric version available on Sahara and Rubicon in select color combinations at $995 MSRP — a lower price because it is available primarily as part of the Whitecap Package aesthetic.
-It is not available with Bright White exterior, the '41 color, or Joose.
+The Sky One-Touch® White Power Top is a white-fabric version available on Sahara and Rubicon in select color combinations.
+It is offered primarily as part of the Whitecap aesthetic and is not available with Bright White exterior, the ’41 color, or Joose.

 What is the Dual Top Group and who should get it?

 The Dual Top Group is the answer for Minnesota buyers who want the best of both worlds — a hard top for winter and a soft top for summer — without buying two separate vehicles.
-At $2,495 MSRP, it is available on Sport, Sport S, Willys, Sahara, Rubicon, and 392.
+It is available across most of the trim lineup as an option package.

 What the Dual Top Group includes:

-• A hard top — black on Sport and Willys configurations, body color on Sahara and Rubicon configurations depending on package
+- A hard top — black on Sport and Willys configurations, body-color on Sahara and Rubicon configurations (varies by trim)

 In practical terms: you run the hard top from October through April when Minnesota winters demand it, then swap to the soft top when the weather turns in May.
 Both tops store when not in use — the soft top folds compactly and the hard top panels can be stored in a garage or using aftermarket storage solutions.